Citus 12.1 is out! Now with PG16 Support. Read all about it in Naisila’s 12.1 blog post. 💥

 This post by Postgres committer Thomas Munro about collation versioning was originally published on the Azure Database for PostgreSQL Blog on Microsoft TechCommunity.

-As part of my work on the open source PostgreSQL team at Microsoft, I recently committed a new feature into PostgreSQL 14 to track dependencies on collation versions, with help from co-author Julien Rouhaud and the many others who contributed ideas.
-It took a long time to build a consensus on how to tackle this thorny problem (work I began at EnterpriseDB and continued at Microsoft), and you can read about some of the details and considerations in the commit message below and the referenced discussion thread.
-Please note that some details may change by the time PostgreSQL 14 is released.
+As part of my work on the open source PostgreSQL team at Microsoft, I've been developing a new feature for PostgreSQL to track dependencies on collation versions, with help from co-author Julien Rouhaud and many others who have contributed ideas.
+It's taken a long time to build a consensus on how to tackle this thorny problem (work I began at EnterpriseDB and continued at Microsoft), and you can read about some of the details and considerations in the commit message below and the referenced discussion thread.
+We're not quite done with that yet.
+It was originally planned for PostgreSQL 14, but some unhandled complications arose so this project is back in the workshop.

 commit 257836a75585934cc05ed7a80bccf8190d41e056 Author: Thomas Munro <firstname.lastname@example.org> Date: Mon Nov 2 19:50:45 2020 +1300 Track collation versions for indexes.
 Record the current version of dependent collations in pg_depend when creating or rebuilding an index.
 When accessing the index later, warn that the index may be corrupted if the current version doesn't match.
 Thanks to Douglas Doole, Peter Eisentraut, Christoph Berg, Laurenz Albe, Michael Paquier, Robert Haas, Tom Lane and others for very helpful discussion.
 Author: Thomas Munro <email@example.com> Author: Julien Rouhaud <firstname.lastname@example.org> Reviewed-by: Peter Eisentraut <email@example.com> (earlier versions) Discussion: https://postgr.es/m/CAEepm%3D0uEQCpfq_%2BLYFBdArCe4Ot98t1aR4eYiYTe%3DyavQygiQ%40mail.gmail.com

-I’m pretty happy with the result so far, but there is more to be done (see further down)!
-Now seems like a good time to walk you through the problem we needed to solve—that PostgreSQL indexes can get corrupted by changes in collations that occur naturally over time—and how the new feature makes things better in PostgreSQL 14.
+In this article I'll talk about the problem we need to solve—that PostgreSQL indexes can get corrupted by changes in collations that occur naturally over time—and how the new feature will make things better in a future version of PostgreSQL.
 Plus, you’ll get a bit of background on collations, too.

 The term derives from a form of the Latin verb conferre meaning to confer, bring together, or compare.
 Book binders use it to mean putting pages into the correct order.
 Outside special technical fields, it may be better known as an old fashioned and formal name for a cold meal (cf. colazione, Italian for breakfast).
 That meaning comes to us from the same ultimate source, having developed a different meaning in 4th century monasteries through association with brown bag lunches, but I digress…